romelperez/yrel/README.md

 Yrel comes with a predefined list of error codes with possible extra parameters for the error report.
 The following is a list of them.
 If the type to the right is `undefined` it says that it does not require parameters.
+Otherwise, it defines the parameters types.

 - `err_unknown: undefined`
 - `err_boolean: undefined`